yufengm/Deep-Learning-Notes/reviews/dlch10.md

   - both
 - Bidirectional RNNs: rely on both previous and future states;
 - Encoder-decoder Sequence-to-Sequence architecture: encoder emits context C which is a function of the final hidden state; decoder is conditioned on this C to generate output sequence;
+- Deep Recurrent Networks: three blocks - input-to-hidden, hidden-to-hidden, hidden-to-output, experiments show that depth in these operations would benefit the performance;
+- Recursive Neural Nets: result tree structure of deep models, advantage over recurrent nets: the depth is drastically reduced from \tau to log\tau;
+- Long term dependencies: think of multiple multiplication of W, if W is eigendecomposed, then we can look at its eigenvalues, which can result in gradient exploding or vanishing problems.
+- Echo State Networks: reservoir computing, the hidden-to-hidden state is a dynamical system, suggest using pectral radius of 1.2;
+- Multiple Time Scales: skip connections; leaky units; actively removing short connections;
+- LSTM and Gated RNN: creaing paths through time that have derivatives that neither vanish nor explode
+- Gradients Clipping for exploding gradients; Regularization for vanishing gradients;
+- Memory networks: NN excels at learning implicit knowledge, but struggles to memorize facts.
+NTM: content-based soft attention mechanism;